cran-task-views/Finance/Finance.md

     order book data.
 -   The `r pkg("derivmkts")` package adds a set of pricing and expository functions useful in teaching derivatives markets.
--   The `r pkg("ragtop")` package prices equity derivatives under an extension to Black and Scholes supporting default under a power-law link price and hazard rate.
 -   The `r pkg("InfoTrad")` packages estimates PIN and extends it to different factorization and estimation algorithms.
 -   The `r pkg("FinancialMath")` package contains financial math and derivatives pricing functions